Ferrous Metal Recycling

 Ferrous prices are adjusted on a monthly basis to reflect the global supply and demand.
 The prices that scrap dealers pay for ferrous metal ultimately ties back to what steel is selling for.
 Industries that need scrap for steel, like automaking, homebuilding, construction and infrastructure, electrical, oil, and aerospace, go through surges and dips in production that increase or decrease the value of scrap, respectively.
 That filters all the way down to the individual scrapper selling appliances for cash at a recycling center.

+Recycling ferrous metal conserves energy and saves landfill space.
 It takes less energy to create iron and steel from recycled iron than from iron ore.
 Using recycled metals also helps mitigate some of the damage done in the mining process, which is energy- and water-intensive and does extensive, lasting damage to the surrounding area.

 Find A Scrap Yard